 The first leg of the CCB was constructed on Jackson Street in 2016.
 An on-street separated bike lane on 10th Avenue was installed in 2020.
-At the time of writing in 2023, a separated bikeway on Wabasha Street has been constructed, and additional CCB corridors with separated bikeways are planned for construction in upcoming years as the city pursues and is awarded competitive federal funding.
+At the time of writing in 2023, a separated bikeway on portions of Wabasha Street, Minnesota Street, and Kellogg Boulevard have been constructed, and additional CCB corridors with separated bikeways are planned for construction in upcoming years as the city pursues and is awarded competitive federal funding.
 See Figure 13.